African Americans More Likely to Die from Melanoma than Caucasians

 The authors of this report entitled, "Disparity in Melanoma: A Trend Analysis of Melanoma Incidence and Stage at Diagnosis Among Whites, Hispanics, and Blacks in Florida" state that:

-Here are some more facts about skin cancer among non-white populations from The Skin Cancer Foundation:
+Here are some more facts about skin cancer among non-white populations:

 The overall melanoma survival rate for African Americans is only 77 percent compared to 91 percent for Caucasians.